Realman78/kompare-insurance/README.md

 ### Prerequisites

-Ensure that you have Docker installed on your machine.
+Ensure that you have Docker and docker-compose installed on your machine.
 For installation instructions, visit [Docker's official website](https://docs.docker.com/get-docker/).

 ## Installation and running